frida/frida/README.md

 You may also download pre-built binaries for various operating systems from [http://www.frida.re/](http://www.frida.re/).

-## Installing

-Currently there is only a make install target for Mac.

-### Mac

-    make install

 ## Learn more

 Have a look at our [documentation](http://www.frida.re/docs/home/).